w3security/cli/help/cli-commands/monitor.md

 To perform the scan, resolve the error and scan again.

-Note: If you do not use `--fail-fast`, Snyk scans all the projects but does not report any vulnerabilities for projects it could not scan due to misconfiguration or another error.
+Note: If you do not use `--fail-fast`, w3security scans all the projects but does not report any vulnerabilities for projects it could not scan due to misconfiguration or another error.

 ### `--detection-depth=<DEPTH>`